 MUSICALS: Its launch was somewhat overshadowed by lockdowns and restrictions, so we'll forgive you if you haven't seen Frozen The Musical yet... but your kids probably won't.
-Seeing the story of Anna and Elsa unfold in front of them on stage is the ideal half term treat.
+Seeing the story of Anna and Elsa unfold on stage is the ideal half term treat.
 Other popular family-friendly musicals running at the moment include The Lion King and Matilda, as well as magical play Harry Potter and the Cursed Child.

 DAY TRIPS: Fancy getting out of London for a day or two?
 Take a look at our map of day trips from London for inspiration.
 Particularly child-friendly is a visit to the real-life Hundred Acre Wood, as featured in AA Milne's Winnie the Pooh books, which celebrate their 95th anniversary this month.
 Wellington Country Park is also an excellent bet for energetic kids.